Student Mental Health Advocates, has been at the University of Oregon since 2011. We have created, hosted, and cooperated on several projects.

 UO SMHA wanted to do something bigger and something new, we still collected the messages and images that people shared and displayed them during winter term in an Art Gallery at the EMU.
 However, for the month of May, SMHA created a new interactive Art Display with green flags across from Lillis.

 The display was simple we staked flags in the shape of the Oregon "O" with our name UO SMHA spelled out.
 1,100 flags also representing the lives lost to suicide each year.
 The interactive component, however, was the same as how we started:

 We invited the community to pick up a flag, and use the sharpies provided to and write on the flag answering the question, "what would you say to a loved one contemplating suicide."

 The art display was a huge success!
 Local news took notice and we gained some attention from more than just our community on campus.
-This event was powerful enough that we decided to re do it once more for 2015 to 2016 and then finally for the 2016 to 2017.
+This event was powerful enough that we decided to redo it once more from 2015 to 2016 and then finally from 2016 to 2017.

 2017 to 2018